Posted in Moving Tips & Tricks on June 15, 2021

 Every mom has walked more than a mile in your shoes.
 Every single distress, impediment, concern, or doubt you’re facing – someone’s already been there.
 If you want to do it correctly without losing your head in the process, this is how you should operate:

-Now, if you must relocate, it is tough to sleep when your infant sleeps.
+Now, if you’ll be moving across country, it is tough to sleep when your infant sleeps.
 That time will be reserved for watching tutorials about storing Christmas ornaments correctly and getting busy double-checking your to-do lists.

 In addition to all of the tasks you will have upon your arrival at your new home, there will be other things to do after relocating when you’re moving with an infant.
 Safety comes first – you will have to do a lot of baby-proofing!
 Start by getting a car seat for the move, and work your way toward removing all potential hazards, sharp edges, and other stuff that might harm your infant from home.
 Keep cleaning supplies away from the kids, and watch out for the daily used objects that can hurt them.
 Get another set of hands to make the assignments that await more manageable.